When asked to name some of my most challenging jobs, I tend to recall employment of my youth, before I turned 30.

 All went well until the day the dental assistant went home sick while the doctor was in the middle of doing full-mouth extractions on a man who was getting dentures.

-I'd assisted on simple things before, like fillings.
-For those times, I concentrated on holding that little aspirator tube so the patient's mouth didn't fill with saliva.
+I’d assisted on simple things before, like fillings and cleanings.
+For those times, I concentrated on holding that little aspirator tube so the patient’s mouth didn’t fill with saliva.
 I was pretty good at that.
 I pretended I was vacuuming a tiny swimming pool.

 But I’d never encountered anything that included blood, which was a good thing because I have a fairly weak stomach when it comes to blood and guts stuff (see motel maid, above).
 In fact, since childhood, my sisters could make me gag by just pretending they were vomiting.